mohdasif7183/Hack-websites-and-web-applications-like-black-hat-hackers/7part-sqlinjection.md

 Now increase the security level from `0` to `1`.

-When trying the same payload directly in the browser, the request gets blocked and nothing appears in **Burp Suite**.
+When trying the same payload directly in the browser, the request gets blocked and nothing appears in Burp Suite.

-This happens because the filtering is occurring on the **client side**.
+This happens because the filtering is occurring on the client side.

 ---